Nanny Wants to Be Paid Under the Table?

 But the benefits of legal pay far outweigh the small amount taken out of their paycheck each week.

-With on the books pay, they have a legal employment history and verifiable income when applying for car loans, credit cards, or a mortgage and even to show that they can pay rent.
-Without proof of a job and steady income, none of this is possible.
+With on-the-books pay, they have a legal employment history and verifiable income when applying for car loans, credit cards, or a mortgage, and even show that they can pay rent.
+None of this is possible without proof of a job and a steady income.

 Nannies gain protections with legal pay